This article looks at patent maintenance fees. They might not be thrilling, but if you own a patent, understanding them is absolutely essential.

 The theory behind maintenance fees is simple:

-Practical Tips for Managing Maintenance Fees
+Helpful Advice for Managing Maintenance Fees

 - Set Reminders

 - Missing a maintenance fee deadline can result in the expiration of your patent.
 Use calendar alerts or software tools to stay on top of due dates.
+Seriously.
+This is a very big deal.

 - Consider Small Entity Discounts